jianshu93/RecruitmentPlot_blast/README.md

 ## Recruitment plot based on Blast
-This is wrapper for recuitment plot based on blast based on the recruitment plot function in enevoemics package.
-You mush have R and Perl installed on your machine.
+This is wrapper for recuitment plot based on blast.
+It was developed based on the recruitment plot function in enevoemics package.
+You must have R and Perl installed on your machine.
 By default perl is installed on Linux and MacOS.
 You need to install R for plotting.
 I want to thank Genevie for the first version.
+This is a collective effort by the kostas lab.
 Please contact me jianshuzhao@yahoo.com

 You can create as many plots as you want parallelly.
 The blast step take some time.
 For a metagenomes with 3.0 GB (forwared reads only, unzipped) and 14 reference genomes.
 It take 2 hours.
+For orginal blastN algorithm, it is much slower.
+There might be some problems when installing R packages for some Linux platforms.
+Let me know when you have any of those problems.
+I recommend R 4.0.5 (the newest version at the time of developing).

 blast+ and seqtk must be installed for alignment.
 If you are using conda, run conda install -c bioconda blast seqtk